eltorocorp/nobslogger/README.md

 # :cow: NobSlogger
 NobSlogger.
-A fast, lightweight no-BS static-structured/leveled logger.
+A fast, lightweight, no-BS, static-structured/leveled logger.

+> NobSlogger is currently pre-release, and its API should be considered unstable.

 No BS:
  - NobSlogger primarily integrates with logstash via UDP, but it can push logs anywhere that supports a UDP protocol.
 Maybe this will change in the future if I feel like dealing with more BS.